chia-chang/chia-chang/README.md

 - **[COVID Analytics Automation](https://github.com/chia-chang/covid-analytics-automation)** | Python
   Recreated my work from IBM where I automated COVID-19 reporting.
 Built a pipeline that handles data cleaning, validation, and KPI calculations (7-day moving averages, test positivity, trends).
 Cut reporting time by 80% (3-4 hours → 15 minutes) in production.

+### Product portfolio
+If you are interested in how I approach these projects from a product and stakeholder perspective, I keep a separate PM‑focused portfolio:

+- **PM Portfolio**(in the works)
+  Case studies written from a product point of view for:
+  - COVID Analytics Automation (data product for internal stakeholders, research partners, and public dashboards)
+  - Business Analytics Scenarios (decision support for ops and marketing)
+  - Cybersecurity podcast (content as a product, discovery and iteration)

+Each case study covers problem definition, users, trade‑offs, and impact, written by a data scientist thinking like a PM.

 📫 Let's connect!!